davidmarsoni/llog/README.md

   --memory=256Mi `
   --concurrency=1 `
 ```

+> don't forget to replace `your-project-id`, `your-bucket-name`, `your-secret-key-value` and `your-service-account-email` with your own values and add the missing environment variables with the `--set-env-vars` flag.

 p.s you can add a new service account  with the admin role to the project by running the following command: